Here's a collection of frequently asked questions about ISSP. Send your follow-on questions to firstname.lastname@example.org.

 What opportunities are there for me to get involved?

 ISSP continues to develop opportunities for members to be involved in a variety of ways.
-Any ISSP member is invited to contribute materials to the databank of resources.
-ISSP also accepts articles for publication in its e-journal, which is our monthly e- newsletter.
-Members are eligible to receive free books in exchange for writing a book review to contribute to the web site.
-ISSP runs a vibrant LinkedIn group that is geared to our organization’s four work streams.
+ISSP members are invited to contribute articles to the monthly newsletter and materials for the databank of resources.
+ISSP runs a vibrant LinkedIn group that is geared to our organization’s work streams.

 How do I connect to other members?

 As a member of ISSP you have access to the roster of members.
 Our site enables you to search for other members by name, organization, location in the world and a variety of interest areas.
 These searches take you to the profile pages of members to facilitate your connection.
-To conduct a member search, log into your account, click on the “Resources” menu and then select member search.
+To conduct a member search, log into your account, click on the “Membership” menu and then select member search.
+(Note: member search is ONLY availbale to members who have logged into their account.)
 Our members also connect through the various work stream activities discussed above, as well as through the ISSP LinkedIn group.
-In addition we are working to launch local chapters around the world.
-Visit our Website to see if there is a chapter near you.

-How do I etrieve content on the ISSP website?
+How do I retrieve content on the ISSP website?

 Retrieving information from the site is easy.
 Log into your member account and select the “resources” menu on the left.
 You will find a sub menu of different options (job postings, case studies).
 If you are looking for general information, select “Resource Library Search” and use the search box on the right side of the screen to enter terms of interest.
 You can further refine your search by clicking on specific node types; the recommended type is “resource.”